IlyaFaer/GitHub-Scraper/README.md

 * **Multirepo**: track several repositories within one sheet and several sheets within one spreadsheet
 * **Constructible**: tweak table structure, relations "repository-to-sheet" and filling functions
 * **Adaptive**: change your preferences and add new repos/sheets without restarting Scraper
-* **Ready to go**: avoid tweaking Scraper and just use completely workable examples
+* **Ready to go**: avoid tweaking Scraper and just use completely workable [examples](https://github.com/IlyaFaer/GitHub-Scraper/tree/master/scraper/examples)

 ![image](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/GitHubScraperPreview.png?raw=true)

 **Setup**
-To build your first tables and start tracking repositories you need:
+To build your tables and start tracking repositories you need:
 * Steps 1 and 2 of [Google Sheets API Setup](https://developers.google.com/sheets/api/quickstart/python)
 * Install [PyGitHub package](https://pygithub.readthedocs.io/en/latest/introduction.html)
 In *scraper* folder:
 * Create *loginpas.txt* and enter your GitHub credentials into it in format: `login/password`
 * Create *config.py* and set your tables configurations with it (see [config_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/config_example.py))
 * Create *fill_funcs.py* and set your filling functions with it (see [fill_funcs_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/fill_funcs_example.py))
 * Create and run *main.py* (see [main_example.py](https://github.com/IlyaFaer/GitHub-Scraper/blob/master/scraper/examples/main_example.py)) - Scraper will build tables and start tracking specified repositories.
-First filling after program start usually takes some time, but subsequent updates are faster (~80% faster), as Scraper is processing only recently updated PRs and issues.
+First filling usually takes some time, but subsequent updates are faster (~80% faster), as Scraper is processing only recently updated PRs and issues.

-If you're getting problems while filling, check *logs.txt* file for traceback, and feel free to create an issue.
+If you're getting filling problems, check *logs.txt* file for traceback, and feel free to create an issue.

 **Auto and manual filling**
 You can tweak table filling in *fill_funcs.py*, leaving some columns for manual-only use (for example "Comment").